DH for Hellenic Studies

 Selected Princeton affiliates, as well as those from Greek universities who do not reside in Athens, will have the chance to apply for funding to cover all or part of their travel and accommodation expenses.
 The funding application will comprise a short budget estimate and a statement as to whether the applicant plans to combine this workshop with other activities, as the Seeger Center for Hellenic Studies will only cover expenses related to the workshop.
 Selected participants will be given instructions on how to apply for funding when they are notified of their selection.

-This program is a collaboration between the UNESCO Chair for Digital Methods in the Humanities and Social Sciences at AUEB, the MSc Program in Digital Methods for the Humanities at AUEB, the Center for Digital Humanities at Princeton University, the Seeger Center for Hellenic Studies at Princeton University, and the Digital Research Infrastructure for the Arts and Humanities (DARIAH-EU).
+This program is sponsored by the Seeger Center for Hellenic Studies at Princeton University in collaboration with the Center for Digital Humanities at Princeton University; Princeton’s Manuscript, Rare Book and Archive Studies initiative; the UNESCO Chair on Digital Methods in the Humanities and Social Sciences at AUEB; the MSc Program in Digital Methods for the Humanities at AUEB; and the Digital Research Infrastructure for the Arts and Humanities (DARIAH-EU).